omec-project/up4/app/README.md

 "Setting up a test using UP4 P4Runtime calls".
 After you have set up the testbed by following the instructions, verify uplink and downlink packets transmit by following the final section.

-To test everything all at once:
+To build:

-    $ make deps build check
+    $ make deps build

+To run integration tests (smoke test):

+    $ cd ../scenarios
+    $ make smoke.xml

+For more information on integration tests, see [scenarios/README.md](../scenarios/README.md)

 ## Setting up a test using CLI commands
 This is the first way to test the app, which does not include the P4Runtime server